 Hi Frugalistas!
 Did you read my recent post about afternoon tea at the Ritz Hotel in Paris?
 Well, that wasn’t my only afternoon tea indulgence on my recent trip to Europe.
 As soon as I knew I was going, I knew exactly the one thing I wanted to do in London – afternoon tea at the Ritz Hotel.
 It was something I had always wanted to do, but somehow never done.
-I’d had afternoon tea at Fortnum & Mason previously, but somehow that was different…….
+I’d done my research on the best London afternoon tea reviews and knew the Ritz afternoon tea was special.
+I had also had afternoon tea at Fortnum & Mason previously, but somehow that was different…….
 Just going into the Ritz, let alone sitting down and eating there was just so intimidating.
 But the time had come.
 I was going to do it……..But was it worth the wait, and was it as intimidating as I imagined?

 How to book afternoon tea at the Ritz London